- - -

 Technics ST-8080 (photo, inside1, inside2, back) search eBay

-Technics ST-8600 (front, closeup, back, schematics, block diagram and alignment guide) search eBay
+Technics ST-8600 (front, closeup, back) search eBay

 and